This article was updated with 2019 information on May 7, 2019.

 Every odd year, Colorado reassesses real property for a two-year period.
-This year, we are seeing huge increases in property tax values across the state and especially in the Denver/Boulder areas.
-The value increases are ranging from 35 percent to 50 percent—and some increases are even higher.
+This year, we are seeing huge increases in property tax values across the state and especially in the Denver Metro area, including Boulder County, Jefferson County, Arapahoe County, Larimer County and Douglas County.
 For Coloradans receiving their assessments, here are a few answers to commonly asked questions:

 Who determines what the value of my property is for tax purposes, and how are taxes determined?

 Colorado has a classification system for commercial and residential properties.
 Commercial property is assessed at 29 percent of its actual market value.
-Residential property has a tax rate cap under the Taxpayer Bill of Rights (TABOR), and as a result of increased property values, the assessment ratio has been lowered by the state legislature for the first time since 2003, from 7.96 percent to 7.2 percent.
-Colorado uses comparable sales to set values for both commercial and residential properties.
+Residential property is assessed at 7.2 percent of its actual market value.
+Colorado uses comparable sales to set the actual value for both commercial and residential properties.
 An income or cost approach to valuation can also be used for commercial properties.

 Can I challenge the assessor’s valuation?

 Yes.
+A full timeline for that process with information about how your real property taxes are calculated can be found here.
 The first requirement is to file a protest of the assessment with the county assessor.
-That protest must be submitted by June 1, 2017, after which the following process takes place:
+In 2019, that protest must be submitted by June 3, 2019, after which the following process takes place:

-The assessor must make a decision on the valuation and mail a notice of determination (NOD) to you before the last regular working day in August (the last working day in June during non-reappraisal years).Appealing the Assessor’s Decision
+The assessor must make a decision on the valuation and mail a notice of determination (NOD) to you before the last regular working day in June (or August 15 if your county has elected to use the extended review process).Appealing the Assessor’s Decision

-If you disagree with the assessor’s determination, you can file a written appeal with the County Board of Equalization (CBOE) on or before September 15 (during non-reappraisal years the deadline is July 15) for real or personal property.
-The CBOE schedules and completes their hearings before November 1 (August 5 in non-reappraisal years).
-The board must notify you in writing within five business days of rendering a decision.
+If you disagree with the assessor’s determination, you can file a written appeal with the County Board of Equalization (CBOE) on or before July 15 (or September 15 for counties electing the extended review process).
+The CBOE will then schedule and complete their hearings of all protests on or before August 5 (or November 1 if your county has elected to use the extended review process).
+The CBOE must notify you in writing of their decision once it is made.

 If you are satisfied with the CBOE decision, the process ends there.Appealing the CBOE Decision